Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/3DSecure.md

 Commerce Hub supports [3-D Secure (3DS)](?path=docs/Resources/FAQs-Glossary/Glossary.md#3-d-secure) transactions from a either a merchant 3DS service or through Commerce Hub's 3DS Authentication service.

+### How it Works

+1. The customer selects checkout from the merchant's website and the merchant's payment form displays.
+2. The customer enters their payment information and is redirected to the 3DS provider.
+3. The customer completes the 3DS authentication form and returns to the merchant's website.
+4. The merchant's website submits the 3DS payload to Commerce Hub.
+5. Commerce Hub attempts to process the transaction and sends the response to the merchant's website.

 3-D Secure helps reduce fraudulent transactions and increases the transaction security for E-commerce transactions and has two available versions:

 - **Version 1:** The customer is redirected to the issuer's website to provide additional authentication data (e.g. password or an SMS verification code).